s

 Little Doug

 While I am about to sing the praises of little dogs, let it be known I LOVE ALL DOGS and I am not particular about their size — big or small, all are welcome in my heart.
 And yes, I own a business called Small Dog Mall (smalldogmall.com) and I sell things just for little dogs.
-So, having catered to the pee wee pups for almost two decades, I think we can safely assume I know a thing or two about them.
+So, having catered to the pee wee pups for over two decades, I think we can safely assume I know a thing or two about them.

 Among the many things I learned from Little Doug, this is what he taught me about size: